skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 }
 ~~~

-What's the result you got?
+What result did you get?

-  - Empty value for the title
+  - Empty value for the title.
-  - **Error as: Cannot return null for non-nullable field Post.title.**
+  - **Error as: Cannot return null for non-nullable field Post.title .**
-  - Error as: Needs Post.title in the return value
+  - Error as: Needs Post.title in the return value.
-  - "null" value for the title
+  - "null" value for the title.

 *****